JoeyHendricks/STATS-PAL/README.md

 > in percentage*** this amount change is then spread out over 100% of the data set.
 At the bottom of this animation you
 > can view the increasing Wasserstein and Kolmogorov-Smirnov Distances.

+## Ranking and scoring our distance metrics

-From the information obtained from running the above I can determine for myself what I quantify as too much distance between two performance test.
-With this information I have created a table of critical values that I can use to categorize tests and start making automated decisions based on these measurements.
+From the information obtained from running our simple experiment we can determine for ourselves what we quantify as too much distance between two performance test.
+With this information we can then created a table of critical values that we can use to Rank our tests with a letter ranging from S to F based on these ranks we can start making automated decisions in a CI/CD pipeline.

 | Category  | Rank | Kolmogorov-Smirnov Distance boundary | Wasserstein Distance boundary | Possible Action |
 |-----------|------|--------------------------------------|-------------------------------|-----------------|